 We often write about ‘traditional reinsurers’.
 A traditional reinsurance firm is one backed by equity capital, with shareholders and a traditional capital model.
 These reinsurers are often the established players many of which have been involved in the reinsurance market for years.

-So we will write about non-traditional reinsurance capital.
+So we will write about traditional reinsurance capital.
 This is the portion of the global reinsurance market made up of the traditional reinsurance firms with their traditional reinsurance capital.

 When we discuss non-traditional reinsurance capital, or alternative reinsurance capital, we are referring to capital which is being put to work in the reinsurance market which comes from non-traditional sources.

-These non-traditional reinsurance capital sources are often institutional investors, such as pension funds, endowments, family offices, hedge funds and other private investors.
+These non-traditional reinsurance capital sources are often institutional investors, such as pension funds, endowments, family offices, hedge funds and other private investors from the capital markets.

 Traditional and non-traditional reinsurance capital both have different costs associated with them.